West Side Bazaar

 • Provide a business anchor on the West Side, creating equitable paths to entrepreneurship and business ownership;

-• Provide minority and women-owned enterprises with life-changing capital in dollar ranges not offered by any other community development financial institution in Western New York;
+• Provide enterprises with life-changing capital in dollar ranges not offered by any other community development financial institution in Western New York;

 • Support businesses being incubated through WEDI programming and provide crucial wrap-around services to support businesses to sustain and grow;

-• Enable emerging entrepreneurs from ethnic and racial minority communities to open small businesses and create jobs in their neighborhoods and communities;
+• Enable emerging entrepreneurs to open small businesses and create jobs in their neighborhoods and communities;

-• Attract surrounding neighborhood residents and tourists to patronize businesses led by minorities, women, and low-income business owners, creating a ripple effect and spreading the economic benefits in the community – advancing and creating self-sufficiency;
+• Attract surrounding neighborhood residents and tourists to patronize businesses led by local business owners, creating a ripple effect and spreading the economic benefits in the community – advancing and creating self-sufficiency;

 • Provide MWBEs with transformative financial credit, eventually allowing them to borrow greater sums of capital from larger CDFIs and then banks.